stockpickslk/stockpickslk-github.io/index.md

 Happy trading!

-<span style="color:red">This info isn't a recommendation for what you should personally do, so please don't take the data as investment advice.
-As with any trade, always look first, then leap.</span>
+*This info isn't a recommendation for what you should personally do, so please don't take the data as investment advice.
+As with any trade, always look first, then leap.*